mhasse1/rcforge/docs/file-structure-v030.md

 4. **Libraries** - Source-able utility files
 5. **Documentation** - User and developer guides

+## Technical Requirements

+- **Core System**: Requires Bash 4.0 or higher
+  - macOS users will need to install modern Bash via Homebrew or MacPorts
+  - All system scripts use `#!/usr/bin/env bash` for cross-platform compatibility
+- **End User Support**:
+  - Both Bash and Zsh are supported as equal first-class citizens
+  - RC scripts can be shell-specific (bash/zsh) or common to both
+  - Configuration loading adapts to the user's active shell

 ## Directory Structure

 The v0.3.0 redesign significantly simplifies the directory structure, focusing on a clean user-level installation: